-Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home with us, another council or a housing association tenant - providing written consent is obtained from both landlords.
+Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home with us, another council or a housing association tenant by mutual exchange - providing written consent is obtained from both landlords.

 This can be really helpful if you are looking to move to be closer to family, work, amenities, looking to downsize or if you are just looking for a more suitable property for you and your family.

 We try to accept mutual exchange requests, however there are certain criteria that the 'exchanger' must meet.

 An application can only be rejected on grounds outlined within Schedule 3 of the Housing Act (1985) and within Schedule 14 of the Localism Act (2011).

 Some of the criteria you will need to meet includes (please view the acts by clicking the links above to view all the grounds for refusal):